Does Ice cream cause diarrhea?

 This page is educational, not medical advice.
 Sudden, severe, or persistent symptoms deserve professional care.

-Why Ice cream may trigger symptoms
+Why Ice cream may feel difficult

 Diarrhea can happen when some carbohydrates or sugar alcohols pull water into the gut or when a meal moves through too quickly.
 FODMAP load is one possible factor.

-For IBS-sensitive people, the total meal matters.
+For people with IBS, the total meal matters.
 A food can feel different when it is paired with wheat, dairy, beans, sugar alcohols, large portions, alcohol, or a stressful day.

 Common symptoms people watch